محل برگزاری: برلین

 TRAVELLING TRADITIONS: COMPARATIVE PERSPECTIVES ON NEAR EASTERN LITERATURES

-The fellowships start on 1 October 2019 and will end on 31 July 2020.
-Postdoctoral fellows will receive a monthly stipend of 2.500 € plus supplements depending on their personal situation.
-Organisational support regarding visa, insurances, housing, etc. will be provided.
+The fellowships start on 1 October 2023 and will end on 31 July 2024.
+Postdoctoral fellows will receive a monthly stipend of 2,500 € plus supplements depending on their personal situation.
+Organizational support regarding visas, insurance, housing, etc. will be provided.
 Fellows are obliged to work in Berlin and to help shape the seminars and working discussions related to their research field.
-Scholars are also invited to apply with their own funding.
 The working language of EUME is English.

 — the names of two university faculty members who can serve as referees (no letters of recommendation required).